clarestudio/p32burner/README.md

 the Microchip PIC32MX2xx series MCUs via the 2-wire ICSP protocol.
 This experimental project uses the Atmel/Microchip AVR microcontroller.

-This repository is renamed from previous old name `pic32icsp`.
+This repository was renamed from its previous name, pic32icsp.

 ## Status